justcoded/web-starter-kit/README.md

 ![image](https://user-images.githubusercontent.com/38295556/72220723-4b036b00-355c-11ea-841a-ce218c304aed.png)

-Also, you might want to add files to the ignore list (check `getPathesToCopyForProduction` and `getPathesToCopy` properties in the `gulp-config.js` file).
+Also, you might want to add files to the ignore list (check `getFilesToCopyProd` and `getFilesToCopy` properties in the `gulp-config.js` file).
 By default they will be copied to the `assets` and `production` folders.

 In our WSK you can use [PostCSS](https://postcss.org/).
 PostCSS is a tool for transforming CSS with JavaScript.
 Currently, PostCSS has more than 200 plugins.
 You can find all of the plugins in the [plugins list](https://github.com/postcss/postcss/blob/master/docs/plugins.md).